 Getting back to normal after Liposuction Surgery

 Healing is a gradual process.
-Your surgeon will probably tell you to start walking around as soon as possible (to help prevent blood clots from forming in your legs), but to avoid more strenuous activity for two to four weeks.
-Any stitches will be removed in five to ten days or dissolve, and you can expect to be back at work between two days and two weeks after your surgery.
+Dr. Antell will probably tell you to start walking around as soon as possible (to help prevent blood clots from forming in your legs), but to avoid more strenuous activity for two weeks.
+You can expect to be back at work between two days and two weeks after your surgery.
 When you resume activity depends on the extent of your procedure, how you feel and what your doctor recommends.

-While most of the swelling and discoloration will be gone a month or two after surgery, some swelling can remain for six months or more.
-Your surgeon will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.
+While most of the swelling and discoloration will be gone quickly after surgery, some swelling can remain for many weeks.
+We will schedule follow-up visits to monitor your progress and to see if any additional procedures are needed.

 Your new look after Liposuction Surgery

-Suction-assisted lipectomy is a highly effective technique for giving you a new body contour with very little scarring.
-The results can be permanent, providing you eat sensibly and exercise regularly.
-If you do gain weight, you'll probably gain it more uniformly throughout your body, not just in the former "bulges."
+Suction-assisted lipectomy is a highly effective technique for giving you a new body contour.
+The results are long-lasting, providing you eat sensibly and exercise regularly.
+If you do gain weight, you'll gain it more uniformly throughout your body, not just in the former "bulges."

 Most patients are very satisfied with the results of their liposuction — they feel more comfortable in a wide variety of clothes, and more at ease with their bodies.
 As long as your expectations are realistic, you should be happy with your new shape.